Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This medicine may also interact with the following medications:

-medicines for depression like bupropion, citalopram, fluoxetine, paroxetine, sertraline
+-certain medicines for depression, anxiety, or psychotic disturbances like bupropion, citalopram, fluoxetine, fluphenazine, paroxetine, perphenazine, risperidone, sertraline, trifluoperazine

-medicines for high cholesterol like atorvastatin, lovastatin, simvastatin
+-certain medicines for cholesterol like atorvastatin, lovastatin, simvastatin

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.